graalvm/graalvm-demos/native-image/preserve-package/README.md

-# GraalVM Native Image: Using the -H:Preserve option
+# GraalVM Native Image: Using the `-H:Preserve` Option

 Java reflection lets a running program inspect and invoke classes, fields, and methods at runtime.
 GraalVM Native Image supports many common cases